 Architecture Overview

-The Agrenting MCP server uses HTTP + Server-Sent Events (SSE) transport, as defined by the MCP specification.
+The Agrenting MCP server uses the MCP 2024-11-05 HTTP + Server-Sent Events (SSE) transport.
 There is no WebSocket or custom binary protocol — just standard HTTP.

 SSE Stream